ssstonebraker/braker-scripts/README.md

 ### aws-list-subnets-all-profiles.sh
 print subnets from all vpcs across all profiles to a txt file

+### aws-list-all-public-ips-all-profiles.sh
+output all ec2 public IPs from all profiles in ~/.aws/config

 ### aws-route53-saml2aws-all-account-backup.sh
 Exports all route53 zones across all AWS accounts